 gives a comparison of structural performance results in terms of induced deflections and stress levels in a glass panel of size 1194 mm x 1500 mm subjected to a point load of 50 Kg for a duration of 1 hour.
 The analysis has been performed on the following types of samples.

 - 6mm Tempered + 0.89 SentryGlas® + 6 mm Tempered

 - 6mm Tempered + 1.52 PVB + 6mm Tempered

 - 12 mm Monolithic Tempered Glass ( Control Sample)

-Control sample of 12 mm monolithic tempered glass panel was analyzed for comparing the extent of coupling provided by the interlayers.
+A control sample of 12 mm monolithic tempered glass panel was analyzed to compare the extent of coupling provided by the interlayers.
 Fig 8 (a & b) gives the contours for deflection and stresses in the panel for the same load and boundary conditions.

 |6mm Tempered+ 0.89 SentryGlas® + 6mm Tempered

 |12 mm Monolithic Tempered

 The above results conclude that even at an elevated temperature range of 50ºC, SentryGlas® interlayer provides an efficient coupling between the glass layers to match its structural performance with an equivalent monolithic glass as in the case of conventional PVB interlayer, owing to inefficient coupling, laminated glass lags behind in structural performance.